Biden failing to unite party around massive infrastructure and welfare spending packages

 Members of the far-left “Squad” quickly condemned Mr. Manchin’s figure as insufficient.

-“For one year,” quipped Rep.Alexandria Ocasio-Cortez, New York Democrat when asked if $1.5 trillion is enough.
+“For one year,” quipped Rep.Alexandria Ocasio-Cortez, New York Democrat, when asked if $1.5 trillion is enough.

 Asked about Mr. Manchin’s argument that $3.5 trillion in new spending is “insanity,” Democratic Rep. llhan Omar of Minnesota retorted, “Inaction is insanity.
 Not [being] willing to negotiate in good faith is insanity.
 Not fighting to have the critical investments that are needed is insanity.
 Trying to kill your party’s agenda is insanity.
 Not trying to make sure the president we all worked so hard to elect [for] this agenda pass is insanity.
-Losing the majority in the House in the Senate is insanity.”
+Losing the majority in the House, in the Senate is insanity.”

-Mr. Gottheimer said it was important that House Democrats saw and heard Mr. Manchin voicing his support for social-welfare spending programs, even though his top line number is far lower than what progressives are seeking.
+Mr. Gottheimer said it was important that House Democrats saw and heard Mr. Manchin voicing his support for social welfare spending programs, even though his top-line number is far lower than what liberals are seeking.

-“I think it was very helpful to see Sen. Manchin out there today talking about childcare, talking about universal pre-K, talking about home health care, and seeing him actually talking about those issues, and saying that he’s for reconciliation,” he said.
+“I think it was very helpful to see Sen. Manchin out there today talking about child care, talking about universal pre-K, talking about home health care, and seeing him actually talking about those issues, and saying that he’s for reconciliation,” he said.
 “It gives me faith that we’re actually going to get reconciliation done.”

 Sign up for Daily Newsletters